South Wales Police Youth Volunteers (PYVs) are an important part of the police family.

-Police Support Volunteers are are an integral part of South Wales Police.
+Police Support Volunteers are an integral part of South Wales Police.
 They are people who give their time freely to perform tasks which complement the duties performed by police officers and staff.
-They are part of the police culture and are highly valued not only for the direct support they provide but for the key links to the community.
-They are vetted and undertake many varied tasks depending upon the needs and constraints of each individual police force.
+They are part of the police culture and are highly valued, not only for the direct support they provide, but also for their key links to the community.

-The Student Volunteer scheme runs parallel with the South Wales Police, Police Support Volunteer Scheme.
-For the last 6 years the students of South Wales and in particular Cardiff, Swansea Universities and the University of Glamorgan (Treforest) have become pro actively involved in keeping their local communities safe, for both the benefit of the community and the student population of the campus and student villages.
+The Student Volunteer scheme runs parallel with our Police Support Volunteer Scheme.
+Students at universities in Cardiff, Swansea and Treforest play a proactive role in keeping their local communities safe, for the benefit of both the wider community and the student population of their campus and student villages.
 By taking an active interest in their local communities, students can counter any negative stereotypes and make a real difference in their communities.

-The activities undertaken by the student volunteers have also been used by the Universities in their Police Sciences BSc, for example, to provide practical case studies in the teaching of research methods to the students.
-Working under the direction of members of the Neighbourhood Policing Teams you will engage directly with serving Police Officers and Police Community Support Officers.
+The activities undertaken by student volunteers have also been used by the universities in their Police Sciences BSc, for example, to provide practical case studies in the teaching of research methods to the students.
+Working under the direction of members of the Neighbourhood Policing Teams, students engage directly with serving Police Officers and Police Community Support Officers.

-The normal recruitment of Student Volunteers takes place in May and September each year and the competition for placements is extremely high.
+The recruitment of Student Volunteers usually takes place in May and September each year and the competition for places is extremely high.
 Further details can be obtained from your Students' Union; you can also email [email protected]

 South Wales Police Band

 Members of the South Wales Police Band include serving and retired Police Officers, Police Staff and Volunteers from the communities of South Wales.